brack3t/Djrill/README.rst

   raise a ``ValueError`` exception when you attempt to send the message.
   (Mandrill doesn't support sending multiple html alternative parts, or any non-html alternatives.)
-* Djrill (currently) silently ignores all attachments on a message.
+* Djrill attempts to include a message's attachments, though Mandrill may place some restrictions on allowable attachment types.
+(See the Mandrill docs.)
 * Djrill treats all cc and bcc recipients as if they were additional "to" addresses.
 (Mandrill does not distinguish cc, and only allows a single bcc -- which Djrill doesn't use. *Caution:* depending on the ``preserve_recipients``